mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 The data in these fields will not be populated by default.
 For more information on expanding metadata in the request context, see the [Call metadata]({{<ref "call-metadata">}}) page.
 {{</note>}}

-An example context field looks like:
+An example context field looks like this:

 ```json
 {